NZ-China FTA upgrade

 Goods exports to China have quadrupled since the FTA was signed and entered into force in 2008.
 China is now New Zealand’s second-largest trading partner, with two-way trade valued at over NZ$22 billion in 2016.
 This is made up of NZ$12.3 billion in exports (NZ$9.4 billion goods, NZ$2.9 billion in services), and NZ$10.5 billion in imports (NZ$10 billion goods, NZ$538 million in services).

 In recent years China has risen to become New Zealand’s ninth-largest source of foreign direct investment (at NZ$1.1 billion in 2016).
 Tourism, education and other people-to-people links between the two countries have also grown strongly.

-The upgrade provides an opportunity to modernise the FTA and make improvements that further free up trade for goods and services exporters.
-Negotiations will aim to enhance areas already covered by the agreement, including technical barriers to trade, customs procedures, cooperation and trade facilitation, rules of origin and services.
+The upgrade provides an opportunity to modernise the FTA and make improvements that further free up trade for goods and services to help exporters reach $30 billion in two-way trade by 2020 — the target set by leaders in 2014.

 Ministers agreed that negotiators would move swiftly to complete the upgrade, though no timeframe has yet been set for conclusion.